julpo99/Deribit/README.md

 ## Arguments
 - `--expiry`: Deribit expiry code (e.g., `23MAY25`)
-- `--T1`: Total runtime in seconds
+- `--T1`: Total runtime in seconds (can be float for sub-second precision)
-- `--T2`: Interval in seconds between each computation
+- `--T2`: Interval in seconds between each computation (can be float for sub-second precision)
 - `--strikes`: A custom array of strike prices (as numbers)

 Optional Arguments: